tno-terminology-design/tev2-specifications/docs/tev2/spec-files/11-saf.md

   scopetag: tev2 # identifier that curators have determined for this terminology
   scopedir: https://github.com/tno-terminology-design/tev2-specifications/tree/master/docs/tev2  # URL of the scope-directory
   curatedir: terms # directory where all curated files are located.
 Full URL is `scopedir`/`curatedir`
-  glossarydir: glossaries # directory where all glossary files and GDFs are located.
+  glossarydir: glossaries # directory where all glossary files and related stuff are located.
 Full URL is `scopedir`/`glossarydir`
   defaultvsn: latest # vsntag that identifies the default terminology.
 MRG is located at `scopedir`/`glossarydir`/mrg.`scopetag`.`defaultvsn`.yaml
   license: LICENSE.md # file that contains the (default) licensing conditions.
 Full URL is `scopedir`/`license`
   statuses: [ proposed, approved, deprecated ] # list of status tags that are defined for knowledge artifacts in this scope